 Still Life with Fruit

-Inscriptionssigned, 'H. MABEL MAY' (lower right); with an unfinished composition of blue flowers (verso).
+InscriptionsSigned, ‘H. MABEL MAY’ (recto, lower right); with an unfinished composition of blue flowers (verso)

-Acquired from the above by the present owner, January 1987.
+Acquired from the above by the present Private Collection, January 1987.

-In 1950, May retired to Vancouver where was held a retrospective show and sale of one hundred of her paintings.
+In 1950, May retired to Vancouver where she held a retrospective show and sale of one hundred of her paintings.
 She died in 1971 at the age of ninety-four.

 Another important composition by May, Knitting, just recently sold by Alan Klinkhoff Gallery is included in Canada and Impressionism: New Horizons 1880- 1930, an important exhibition presently touring to three museums in Europe before coming to Canada’s National Gallery.